 Orion Pictures kept asking Paul Verhoeven for a war movie like his previous film Soldier of Orange (1977).
 Since he did not have one readily available, he and screenwriter Gerard Soeteman hastily produced a brief story outline concerning a medieval group of mercenaries, a project that they had conceived more than ten years before, but abandoned to do other movies.

-The character named "Hawkwood" was probably named after Sir John Hawkwood (1320-1394) who was an actual historical figure.
-Hawkwood commanded a band of condottiere, "The White Company", in Italy in the 14th century.
+The character named "Hawkwood" was probably named after Sir John Hawkwood (1320-94), who was an actual historical figure.
+He commanded a band of condottiere--mercenaries--known as "The White Company" in Italy in the 14th century.